-With this strategy, coupled with a good marketing in Facebook, the Ashe Oshumare became the most popular terreiro in Brazil, currently.
-In the quest for authenticity many temples are now part of the wide range of related temples of this lineage, receiving authenticity but also perpetuating the authority of the House of Oshumare.
+With this strategy, coupled with good marketing on Facebook, the Ashe Oshumare became the most popular terreiro in Brazil, currently.
+In the quest for authenticity, many temples are now part of the wide range of related temples of this lineage, receiving authenticity but also perpetuating the authority of the House of Oshumare.